 - The symbol has LSIF data, but it is defined in a repository which does not have LSIF data.

 - The nearest commit that has LSIF data is too far away from your browsing commit.
 The limit is 100 commits ahead/behind.

 - The line containing the symbol was created or edited between the nearest indexed commit and the commit being browsed.

-- The Find references panel may include search-based results, but only after all of the precise results have been displayed.
-This ensures every symbol has useful code intelligence.
+- The Find references panel will always include search-based results, but only after all of the precise results have been displayed.
+This ensures every symbol has code intelligence.

 More about LSIF